TulsieD/TulsieD/README.md

 ---

 ## 🎯 Objective
-My goal is to transition into a security operations consulting role, leveraging my IT background, industry certifications (**CySA+, PenTest+, Security+**), and ongoing portfolio projects to deliver scalable and secure solutions—while building expertise in **ServiceNow SecOps**.
+My goal is to transition into a security operations consulting role, leveraging my IT background, industry certifications (**CySA+, PenTest+, Security+**), and ongoing portfolio projects to deliver scalable and secure solutions.

 ---